Background pattern

 If you take more Alfuzosina STADA than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount taken.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount taken.

 If you forget to take Alfuzosina STADA

-If you interrupt treatment with Alfuzosina STADA
+If you stop taking Alfuzosina STADA

 .

-Stop taking Alfuzosina STADA and consult your doctor immediately if you experience symptoms of angioedema such as:
+Stop taking Alfuzosina STADA and consult your doctor immediately if you experience symptoms of angioedema, such as:

 • Swelling of the face, tongue, or throat.